 In a hierarchical society, the goal of many persons is to someday get to the top.
 Whether in the public service or in the private sector, holding the top role in an organization is usually the ultimate aim.
-Having recognized this drive for the zenith, one wonders whether hierarchy should be treated as sacrosanct, or … More Seat Fillers or Potential Legacies?”
+Having recognized this drive for the zenith, one wonders whether hierarchy should be treated as sacrosanct, or … More Seat Fillers or Potential Legacies?

 “Youths are the leaders of tomorrow.”
 “Youths are the future leaders.”
 Presumably, every person older than a toddler has heard these quotes or any of their numerous cousins.
 It is ingrained in the human consciousness that every generation will at some point be replaced by a younger one.
-However, for many youths, tomorrow remains elusive, … More Leaders of Never”
+However, for many youths, tomorrow remains elusive, … More Leaders of Never

 Someone once said that leadership involves leaders making sacrifices for the greater good of the organization, just as many parents deny themselves of certain rights and privileges in order to make a better life for their families.
 That someone obviously had no inkling of Nigerian leadership.
-In Nigeria, sacrifices are the exclusive preserve of the … More Much Ado about Cars”
+In Nigeria, sacrifices are the exclusive preserve of the … More Much Ado about Cars

 “The Dark Continent”.
 The colonialists made this Africa’s tag while it laid subservient to their interests.
 Years after the last colonial flag was lowered, many Africans are yet to experience real freedom.
 Self-styled, faux messianic rulers continue to provide reasons to retain Africa’s degrading tag.
 Rwanda’s latest referendum aptly shows why Africa may still be … More Rwanda: Symbol of a Dark Continent